yihuaihong/yihuaihong.github.io/_pages/about.md

 ## I am also looking for a 24's Ph.D. opportunity now :)

 # 🔥 News
-- 2023.12: &nbsp;🎉🎉 My first work is accepted to <span style="color: black; font-weight: bold;">AAAI 2024</span>!
-And I also won the <span style="color: black; font-weight: bold;">AAAI 2024 Student Scholarship</span>.
+- 2023.12: &nbsp;🎉🎉 My first work is accepted to <span style="color: black; font-weight: bold;">AAAI 2024</span> and I also won the <span style="color: black; font-weight: bold;">AAAI 2024 Student Scholarship</span>!
 I am genuinely thankful to Prof. Zeng for guiding me and for her help along this path!

 # 📝 Publications